TerraDharitri/chain_updates/python_updates/drt_repos/drt-py-sdk-cli-11.0.0/CLI.md

 delete                         Deletes an env value from the specified environment. switch                         Switch to a different environment. list                           List available environments remove                         Deletes an environment from the env file.
-Use `mxpy config-env switch` to move to another env. reset                          Deletes the environment file.
+Use `drtpy config-env switch` to move to another env. reset                          Deletes the environment file.
 Default env will be used.

 ```